Tens of thousands of Americans sell themselves online every day

 Wrong!
 As the old saying goes, a picture is worth a thousand words.
 Now add private Facebook messages that include geo-location, Google searches for open job positions in a specific field, media files, and phone contacts.
 Put all of these pieces together to complete the puzzle and you have a clear picture of who the former smartphone owner was.
 Stalkers, enemies, and thieves can abuse personal data to stalk, blackmail and steal people’s identities.
 They can use this information to watch people’s every move, exploit their strange fetishes, open credit cards in their name, or even continue what they started by further selling their personal information online.

 Deleting files from your Android phone before selling it or giving it away is not enough.
 You need to overwrite your files, making them irretrievable.
-To do so, install avast!
-Anti-Theft from the Google Play Store for free.
+To do so, install Avast Anti-Theft for free.
 Once you have the app installed, turn on the “thorough wipe” feature within the app.
 You will then need to create a my.avast account to connect to the phone (this allows users to remotely wipe their phones in theft cases as well).
 The final step is to wipe the phone clean, which will delete and overwrite all of your personal data.

 Read about our investigation: